Aggie

 When she first arrived she had no interest in play and just wanted cuddles.
 As she has stayed with us we have introduced some fun but calm games.

-Play has to be carefully moderated and controlled, and mainly involves brain games, puzzles, snuffle boxes and mats, and some play on the sofa/floor with someone.
-She cannot chase balls (even though she wants to) while she is suffering from this condition.
+As she recovers from surgery play has had to be carefully moderated and controlled, and mainly involves brain games, puzzles, snuffle boxes and mats.
+She cannot chase balls yet (even though she wants to) while she is recovering from her surgery.

 Health

-Aggie has seen our vet and had her 1st restart and Kennel Cough vaccines.
-She has also now been microchipped.
+Aggie has seen our vet and is now fully vaccinated and we have had her microchipped.

-Her general health is very good but had a grade 2-3 luxating patella in her right hind leg for which she had corrective surgery on 23 February 2026.
+Her general health is very good and she is recovering well from the luxating patella surgery on her right hind leg on 23 February 2026.

 Please be aware that the profiles of new dogs can change as we get to know about the dogs the longer, they stay with us.